ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 But if either or both of you has any doubt, you are strongly encourage to go through this page carefully and slowly, to learn some of the basics of working with Unix commands at the bash shell.
 That is one of the most fundamental skills you'll need throughout all of the courses that use the ACMS unix accounts during your entire stay at UCSD.

-I would encourage you to go through the entire tutorial at least once in one pair partner's account, and then repeat it briefly in the second pair partner's account so that each partner has a ~/github subdirectory.
+We would encourage you to go through the entire tutorial at least once in one pair partner's account, and then repeat it briefly in the second pair partner's account so that each partner has a ~/github subdirectory.

 To help you review whether you got all of the necessary learning from the tutorial, here is a brief overview (it is contained in the tutorial as well.)